gibbsly/custom-shields/README.md

 > `can_reflect_arrows` | true/false | weather the shield can reflect blocked arrows

 ## Icon
-When a player's shield cooldown is over, an icon is displayed, you can change where this displays/if it displays with a score.
+When a player's shield is on cooldown, an icon will be displayed on the actionbar, this can be disabled if needed.

-`scoreboard players set icon= cush.main <0..2>` configures the value
-> `0` | disables the icon from displaying for all players.
+`scoreboard players set icon= cush.main <0..1>` enables or disables the icon for all players.
->
-> `1` | displays the icon on a subtitle, this overrides any current titles, and resets the title times to the default value when it is done displaying.
-You can change the times it sets back to by modifying the `title times` command in the function `cushield:event/reset_title_times`.
-This is the default value.
->
-> `2` | displays the icon in the actionbar.

 If you want to disable a specific player from seeing the icon, you can set the player's `cush.title` score to `-1`.
 To re-enable it, just set the value to `0`.